esyede/rakit/packages/docs/data/packages.md

 1. Check the latest compatible version with your Rakit
 2. Delete the old version package files
 3. Download and install the latest version
-4. Republish the package assets
+4. Delete the published package assets (run `package:publish` to publish them again)

 #### Upgrading a package via console: